 - Chemical Fertilizers: Green revolution requires essential nutrients for seeds or plants - primarily nitrogen, phosphorus, and potassium.
 But these nutrients from traditional composting methods are not sufficient to produce high yields.
 Hence, Sprinkling /application of chemical fertilizers provides high nutrients to the soil and thereby helps plants produce high yields.

 - Irrigation: Controlled supply of water resources is essential for adequate dilution of chemical fertilizers and controlled growth of crops.

-- Pesticides and Germicides: Since the new seed varieties are non-acclimatised to local pests and germs, the application of pesticides and germicides to kill them is essential for secured harvest.
+- Pesticides and Germicides: Since the new seed varieties are non-acclimatised to local pests and germs, application of pesticides and germicides to kill them is essential for secured harvest.

-- Herbicides and Weedicides: While sowing HYV seeds, the application of herbicides and weedicides is required to prevent the chemical fertilisers from not being consumed by herbs and weeds in the farmlands.
+- Herbicides and Weedicides: While sowing HYV seeds, application of herbicides and weedicides is required to prevent the chemical fertilisers from not being consumed by herbs and weeds in the farmlands.

 - Farm mechanisation: Farm mechanisation makes farm work easier and faster.
 As the green revolution supports mono-cropping over large tracts, mechanisation is essential.